-If you want something cheaper than the Dell U2718Q, check out the Dell U2518D instead.
+If you want something cheaper than the Dell U2718Q, check out the Dell U2518D instead, which is still one of the best monitors for dual setup.
 This monitor is slightly smaller, but overall it's a good monitor for most uses.
 It has wide viewing angles, a flicker-free backlight, and great low input lag.
 Like the other Dell, it has very thin borders on four sides and it can be VESA mounted, which is great for a multi-monitor mounting arm.
 If you're not planning on VESA mounting it, the stand has great ergonomics, so it can easily be placed in the ideal viewing position.

 Overall, the Dell U2718Q is slightly better for most people, but if it's too expensive and you don't need a large monitor, the U2518D is a good alternative.

-If you want a more immersive gaming experience, the Dell S2417DG is the best dual setup gaming monitor that we've tested so far.
+If you want a more immersive gaming experience, the Dell S2417DG is the best monitor for dual setup that we've tested so far.
 This monitor has excellent ergonomics, very thin borders, and can be VESA mounted, making it a breeze to place it in an ideal position.

 This monitor delivers much better gaming performance than the Dell U2718Q.
 It has an outstanding response time, delivering crystal clear motion with very little blur, and it has an optional black frame insertion feature to further improve motion handling.
 It also has an extremely fast refresh rate and outstanding low input lag.